-- 2.1 This record should be made as soon as possible after the individual hearing the disclosure has reported it verbally to the DSL.
+2.1 This record should be made as soon as possible after the individual hearing the disclosure has reported it verbally to the DSL.
 The facts, not opinions (unless of particular relevance), should be accurately recorded in a non-judgemental way.
-It is important to remember that expressing an opinion as to whether the child is telling the truth is not helpful and can prejudice how a case proceeds. - 2.2 The record should ideally be on a standard 'concerns' form (LA model available from the Safeguarding and Standards Team or on Nexus) but if this is not used, should include: - The child's name, gender and date of birth - Date and time of the conversation - What was the context and who was present during the disclosure? - What did the child say? verbatim if possible - What questions were asked? verbatim - Responses to questions -verbatim - Any observations concerning child's demeanour and any injuries - The name of the person to whom the disclosure was reported - Printed name and job title of the author, followed by signature and date
+It is important to remember that expressing an opinion as to whether the child is telling the truth is not helpful and can prejudice how a case proceeds.

+2.2 The record should ideally be completed using 'My Concern'.
+If this is not possible, the standard School concerns form should be used.
+The report should include:

+- The child's name, gender and date of birth - Date and time of the conversation - What was the context and who was present during the disclosure? - What did the child say? verbatim if possible - What questions were asked? verbatim - Responses to questions -verbatim - Any observations concerning child's demeanour and any injuries - The name of the person to whom the disclosure was reported - Printed name and job title of the author, followed by signature and date

-- 2.3 The record about a disclosure of abuse should be passed to the DSL and retained in the pupil's child protection file in its original and contemporaneous form (as it could be used as evidence in court proceedings), even if later typed or if the information is incorporated into a report. - 2.4 Schools should never ask pupils, regardless of their involvement in a child protection matter (ie the subject of an allegation, a witness or the alleged 'perpetrator'), to write out their 'statements' of what has happened.
+2.3 The record about a disclosure of abuse should be passed to the DSL and retained in the pupil's child protection file in its original and contemporaneous form (as it could be used as evidence in court proceedings), even if later typed or if the information is incorporated into a report.
+As the School has moved to electronic recording through 'My Concern', original documents should be passed on to the DSL for scanning and uploading.

+2.4 Schools should never ask pupils, regardless of their involvement in a child protection matter (ie the subject of an allegation, a witness or the alleged 'perpetrator'), to write out their 'statements' of what has happened.
 In some cases this could have the unintended consequence of jeopardising a child protection investigation.
 This applies regardless of whether the incident(s) took place within or outside school.